 In the underground mining operations, the ore is crushed in the primary crushing stations before hoisting to the surface and is transferred by a conveyor system to the coarse ore storage building.
 Ore processing in the mill is achieved by grinding, flotation, and dewatering.
 These processes are automated, monitored and controlled by a process control system.
 The grinding circuit, including an Autogenous mill, is designed to reduce the ore particle size to a size range suitable for separation, typically in the 10-to-75-micron range, and a maximum size less than 120 microns.
 The finely ground ore slurry is pumped from the grinding circuit to flotation cells where lead concentrate is recovered firstly and then followed by zinc concentrate.
-Following flotation, concentrates are dewatered using thickening and filtration in Metso pressure filters.
-The final concentrates are rail transported to Dublin and then shipped to various smelters in Europe, with the bulk of the Zn concentrate going to Boliden's smelters at Kokkola (Finland) and Odda (Norway).
+Following flotation, concentrates are transported to Dublin via road transport and then shipped to various smelters in Europe, with the bulk of the Zn concentrate going to Boliden's smelters at Kokkola (Finland) and Odda (Norway).